giovanni-savino/giovanni-savino.github.io/index.md

 * You can easily change podman machine CPUs, RAM and rootless mode
 * You can install [podman desktop](https://podman-desktop.io/) to have a easy-to-use UI to manage your containers

-To install podman on the the MacOS, you can run:
+To install podman on the the MacOS, run:

 ```
 $ brew install podman